-It is part of our vision to put smiles on childless families as well as give our children a better home where they can get a concentrated attention and fulfill their destinies.
+It is part of our vision to put smiles on childless families as well as give our children a better home where they can get concentrated attention and fulfill their destinies.

 We believe in Adoption and we give out our children for adoption/ fostering.
-In fact over 40 of our children have gone out on legal adoption.
+In fact, over 40 of our children have gone out on legal adoption.

-Our adoption process involves a formal letter of request to the permanent Secretary, Ministry of social development youth and sport.
+Our adoption process involves a formal letter of request to the Permanent Secretary, Ministry of social development youth and sport.
 Lagos State secretariat Alausa., Prospective adopter will be invited for interview and if successful a letter of approval would be given to search around for adoptable child in any of the Government approved homes including ours

 When an adoptable child is presented and sighted by the prospective adopters.
 The home forward the case file containing medical report, police report and social report with the picture of the child to the social welfare department of the Ministry for investigations.
 If the investigations sails through, a release/dispatch order will be made by the family court and the child will be formally handed over to the adopter.

-He will peruse the documents, interview them and if successful they will be issued approved letter and given contact addresses of approved orphanages.
-They will visit the orphanages and look for children of their choice as well as consent of the operator of the orphanage to assist them.
+He will peruse the documents, interview them and if successful they will be issued an approved letter and given contact addresses of approved orphanages.
+They will visit the orphanages and look for children of their choice as well as the consent of the operator of the orphanage to assist them.